asweigart/hobson/README.md

 **Can I use a custom font?**

-No. Courier (Tkinter's default monospace) is used for maximum unicode compatibility and because it is monospaced.
+No. Courier (Tkinter's default monospace font) is used for maximum unicode compatibility and because it is monospaced.

 **Can widgets overlap and have parent-child relationships, like a textbox that contains a button?**

-No. Flat is better than nested.
+No. I'm applying "flat is better than nested" here.

 **What if I have too many GUI widgets for the window's size?
 Can I scroll inside the window?**

 No. If you need more widgets than the size of the window, your app is too complicated.

 **What about systems that have a small screen resolution?
 Shouldn't windows be scrollable for them?**

 No.

 **Is there a menu widget?**